|Nutrition Facts (per serving)|

 Make the Cheesecake Filling

 Beat the cream cheese and sugar together using an electric mixer until it is light and fluffy.
-(You can hand whisk if you like, but make sure to whisk enough that air is incorporated into the mixture.)
+(You can hand whisk if you like, but make sure to whisk enough so that air is incorporated into the mixture.)

 Stir in the egg and vanilla until fully incorporated.

 Dollop the cheesecake filling all over the brownie batter in the pan.
-Then, dollop the reserved brownie batter all over top.
+Then, dollop the reserved brownie batter all over the top.

 Use a toothpick or the tip of a knife to swirl the batters together, creating a marbled design.
 Make sure to dip deep enough that it swirls throughout.

 Bake the brownies until the center is mostly set and a toothpick inserted 2 inches from the side of the pan comes out with only a few fudgy crumbs, about 35 minutes.
 The center should be set and not wiggly when you give the pan a shake.

 Let the brownies cool in the pan, then refrigerate for at least 1 hour before slicing.
 Enjoy warm for a melty chocolate bite or cold for a fudgier slice.

 - If using an 8-x 8-inch pan, bake the brownies for about 5 minutes longer.
 Cover the brownies loosely with foil at the 30-35 minute mark if the cheesecake swirl begins to darken too much.

 - If using a 9-x 13-inch pan, bake the brownies for about 25 minutes.